learnk8s/learnk8s.io/_blog/installing-docker-and-kubernetes-on-windows/index.md

 Depending on your setup, this may be an insignificant detail.

-Perhaps you're fully committed to the containerised world and you left virtual machines behind.
+Perhaps you're fully committed to the containerised world, and you left virtual machines behind.
 An old and distant memory.

 But if you're still relying on virtual machines and tools such as Vagrant, perhaps you should be aware of the annoyance.

 **You can enable and disable the Hyper-V hypervisor at will, but it requires a restart of your laptop.**

 If you're frequently switching from containers to virtual machines, perhaps minikube is a more convenient choice.
-You don't need to restart your laptop when you switch from containers to virtual machines.
-But you don't benefit from the extra performance, or the improved experience.
+You don't need to restart your laptop when you change from containers to virtual machines.
+But you don't benefit from the extra performance or the improved experience.

 Lastly, if you're interested in running Windows containers — _aka containers with a base image that inherits from Windows_ — Docker for Windows is the only option.
 And you will need Windows 10 Pro or Enterprise for that.